here for graphics version

 The graphics page has several image based appendages.

-hyperlinked text reads: "Click here for a better look at a single
+line of hyperlinked text reads: "Click here for a better look at a single

 TACK-TILE®."
 This loads an image of one large bright yellow